-1. Monitoring impact of your practice policy - CLICK HERE FOR CLINICAL AUDIT TOOLS
+1. Monitoring impact of your practice policy - please view the clinical audit tools below:

 There is considerable evidence in human health that auditing antimicrobial use can be a powerful tool to changing prescribing practices.
 If the highest priority critically important antibiotics are used sparingly then we can preserve their effectiveness for the future.